Large- and Medium-Scale Anisotropies in the Arrival Directions of Cosmic Rays observed with KASCADE-Grande: Introduction

-In this paper we search for anisotropies in the arrival directions of CRs observed with the KASCADE-Grande air shower experiment.
-The analysis is based on public data provided by the KASCADE Cosmic Ray Data Center (KCDC)~\citep{Haungs:2018xpw} and uses a novel maximum-likelihood reconstruction method introduced in \cite{Ahlers:2016njl}, that we outline in the following section.
-We then first study the presence of a dipole anisotropy in the data and compare our results to those derived via the conventional East-West derivative method~\citep{Bonino:2011nx}.
-We do not find evidence for a dipole anisotropy in the data, consistent with official KASCADE-Grande results~\citep{Chiavassa:2015jbg,Apel:2019afz}.
-On the other hand, our maximum-likelihood analysis finds $4\sigma$-evidence for a medium-scale anisotropy with an angular diameter of $40^\circ$ in a subset of data with median energy of 33~PeV.
+In this Letter we search for anisotropies in the arrival directions of CRs observed with the KASCADE-Grande air shower experiment~\citep{Haungs:2018xpw}.
+The analysis is based on public data provided by the KASCADE Cosmic Ray Data Center (KCDC) and uses a novel maximum-likelihood reconstruction method introduced in \cite{Ahlers:2016njl}, that we outline in the following section.
+We first discuss the presence of a dipole anisotropy in the data and compare our results to those derived via the conventional East--West derivative method~\citep{Bonino:2011nx}.
+We then study -- for the first time -- the presence of medium-scale anisotropies in the KASCADE-Grande data.